 In addition to the regular departmental requirements, a student must enroll in one mandatory and three elective courses (minimally).
-These four courses together have to add up to a minimum of fourteen credit hours (Graduate School Handbook II.7.9.5, letter a).
+These four courses together have to add up to a minimum of twelve credit hours (Graduate School Handbook II.7.9.5, letter a).

 - The mandatory course is the methodology course on religion taught as Classics, CLAS 5401 - Methodologies for the Study of Ancient Religions.
 The student may substitute for this a graduate course in methodology taught by the Department of Comparative Studies, with the GISRAM director's permission.